A Board of People with Lived Experience

 Adult Adoptee

-Heather is a domestic kinship adoptee, adopted with her twin sister, raised in a semi-closed adoption, and reunified as an adult.
+Heather is a domestic adoptee, adopted with her twin sister, raised by her uncle and his wife in a mostly-closed adoption, and reunified with her birth parents and siblings as an adult .
 In 2015 she became active in the adoption community and began working to process her individual experiences as an adopted person.
-She has a strong commitment to reading and self-education on relinquishment, adoption, attachment, grief, and other related issues.
+She has a strong commitment to reading and self-education on relinquishment, adoption, attachment, trauma, grief, and other related issues.
 Heather believes we must find the words for our experiences in order to understand ourselves, integrate our experiences, join community, and progress forward.
 At Encompass Adoptees, Heather uses her passion for art, education, inclusivity, and teamwork to find new and creative ways to support the adoptive, foster, and kinship (AFK) community and all the diversity found within it.

 Dr. Angela Tobin, OTD, OTR-L (she/ her)